 The brief answer is that Diagnostic Evaluations/Intakes cost $160 and individual psychotherapy sessions (50-55 minutes) are $140.
-I do not take health insurance, but can provide a superbill upon request.
+We do not take health insurance, but can provide a superbill upon request.
 Please see the Services and Fees section of this website for more detailed information and explanation.
 Sliding Scale may be available upon request.

 Although there are many advantages of online counseling (it’s , effective, accessible, keeps us safe from infectious diseases), it’s not right for everyone.
 Online counseling (teletherapy) works best for those with mild to moderate symptoms (not people who are suicidal or in crisis), are comfortable using technology and have access to necessary devices, and have a quiet, private place to have their sessions.
-If you are unsure if teletherapy (online) is right for you, please consider scheduling a free initial consultation with me and we can talk more about it!
+If you are unsure if teletherapy (online) is right for you, please consider scheduling a free initial consultation with a clinician and we can talk more about it!

 The typical intake(Diagnostic Evaluation) lasts 75 minutes and individual psychotherapy sessions are between 50-55 minutes long.